KYGN Today

 Building the new school

 Realizing the need for a proper facility, Annamaria embarked on fundraising.
 Over five years, she secured enough funds to construct four classrooms.
-In April 2014, the official KYGN school building was opened.
+In April 2014, the official Tumaini school building was opened.

 In 2016, KYGN established a safehouse that can accommodate up to 50 children, offering the most at-risk children a secure home while long-term solutions are found.